-Pitch, as the name implies, deals with the pitch of a signal and the manipulation of that pitch
+Pitch, as the name implies, deals with the pitch of a signal and its manipulation.

-One of the most familiar and easiest ways to alter the pitch is to change the speed of the recording.
-Faster will increase the pitch, while slowing down the recording will lower the pitch.
-The most recognizable example of altering pitch is the very popular “Chipmunks” that (used to) use sped up vocals to produce the Chipmunk sound.
-Modern ways to manipulate pitch are much more complex, but the idea is still very similar.
+One of the easiest and most familiar ways to alter the pitch is to change the speed of the recording.
+Faster will increase the pitch, while slowing down the recording will lower it.
+The most recognizable example of altering pitch is the very popular “Chipmunks” song that used sped-up vocals to produce the Chipmunk sound.
+Modern ways to manipulate pitch are much more complex, but the idea is still quite similar.

 The guitar tuner is not an effect, but it does read the pitch of the guitar signal.
 A Tuner will let you know through meters or LEDs how close your guitar signal is to the desired pitch.
-In my opinion, the Electronic Guitar Tuner is one of the most useful, important, and in my experience underused devices that detect and use pitch.
+I believe that the Electronic Guitar Tuner is one of the most useful, important, and underused devices that detect and use pitch.
 Many of these devices are very inexpensive and you can check your pitch by clipping it right onto the guitar with no need to plug it in.
 Take a look at the Korg GA1 Guitar and Bass Tuner, or the Fender Clip-On Tuner FT-004 for Guitar, Ukulele, Bass, Violin, Mandolin, and Banjo.

 The Octave Pedal is a type of Pitch Shifter pedal that shifts the pitch of a note up or down one Octave (sometimes two or even three octaves).
 The octave sound can often be blended with the original, or the original can be completely removed.
 Octave pedals are often used to simulate a Bass Guitar, or to make the guitar stand out more with the Octave Up blended in.
 The Octave effect is also often paired with the Fuzz effect, but the Octave in these devices is oftentimes much more subdued.
 Take a look at the Electro-Harmonix Octavix Octave Fuzz Pedal, or EarthQuaker Devices Tentacle Analog Octave Up Effects Pedal.